 The Music Man is a joyous, funny and romantic musical that has been lifting hearts for decades.
 Iowa native Meredith Willson laboured for years to fashion the tale of a fast-talking huckster who comes to fleece the small town rubes of River City and finds more than he bargained for, including romance with the lovely local librarian.
 The role of the would-be con man, Professor Harold Hill, made Robert Preston a huge Broadway star.
-Cary Grant saw the play many times, and Hollywood legend holds that he was asked to essay the part of Hill in the 1962 movie adaptation.
-He allegedly responded “Not only will I not accept the role, but if you don’t get Preston to do it I will not even watch the movie”.
+Cary Grant saw the play many times, and Hollywood legend holds that when he was asked to essay the part of Hill in the 1962 movie adaptation, he responded “Not only will I not accept the role, but if you don’t get Preston to do it I will not even watch the movie”.

 Since at least the time of Clara Bow, Hollywood casting directors have debated whether particular actors have “it”.
 Well, whatever “it” is, Preston’s got “it” in abundance.
 Hill is not a nice person.
 He wants to mulct the town into investing in a boys’ band it doesn’t need and he hopes to seduce and abandon the goodly Marian the Librarian along the way.
 But the second Preston comes on screen, everyone is cheering for him to pull it off.
 He is not, truth be told, a great singer at the level of Gordon MacRae, but he is a great actor and an irresistible charmer on screen.